Skip to content

 Answer: John Wilkes Booth, who shot Lincoln at Ford’s Theatre on the evening of April 14, 1865.
 Lincoln died the following morning.

-Why it stumps people: The name is famous.
-The stump is in the details.
-Booth was a well-known stage actor, not a random assailant.
-He was part of a larger conspiracy that targeted three government officials simultaneously.
-Lincoln’s Secretary of State, William Seward, was stabbed the same night and survived.
+The name is famous.
+The detail is where it bites.
+Booth was a well-known stage actor, not some random gunman.
+He was one piece of a wider conspiracy aimed at three government officials the same night.
+Lincoln’s Secretary of State, William Seward, was stabbed in that coordinated attack and survived.

 42. What was the Louisiana Purchase?
 (Hard)